josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪞_the_illusion_of_choice.md

 **First created:** 2025-08-11 | **Last updated:** 2025-08-29

-*On false autonomy, consent under duress, and the systemic use of coercive freedom*
+*On false autonomy, consent under duress, and the systemic use of coercive freedom.*

 ---